HassenSaidi/sqlite2rust/README.md

 ### Running c2rust

-in the same directory, running the following commands translate the C code into rust code
+in the same directory, running the following commands translate the C code into Rust code

 ```bash
 c2rust transpile --emit-build-files compile_commands.json
 ```

-The result of the build is two rust files `sqlite3.rs` and `shell.rs`.
+The result of the build is two Rust files `sqlite3.rs` and `shell.rs`.

-### Building the rust project
+### Building the Rust project

-To build the output files into a rust executable, we use the following `Cargo.toml` file that describes the build of an executable called `sqlite_in_rust`.
-This file is the rust binary corresponding to the `sqlite3` C binary.
+To build the output files into a Rust executable, we use the following `Cargo.toml` file that describes the build of an executable called `sqlite_in_rust`.
+This file is the Rust binary corresponding to the `sqlite3` C binary.
 We create an `src` directory where we move `shell.c` to `src/main.rs` and `sqlite3.rs` to `src/lib.rs`.
 We use a build file `build.rs` to pass locally installed system libraries dependencies such as `zlib` and `readline`.

 ```bash